MyTooliT/ICOc/Documentation/Introduction.md

 sudo networkctl reload
 ```

-You can check the status of the CAN configuration with the command:
+You can check the status of the CAN connection with the command:

 ```sh
 networkctl list